FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 ```

 ::: tip 💡
-Wait a minute.Whats that?
-An HTML tag inside Javascript?
+Wait a minute.
+Whats that?
+An HTML tag inside JavaScript?
 Yes, that's right.
-In react components look like custom HTML tags that will return a function or assign them to a javascript variable.
+In react components look like custom HTML tags that will return a function or assign them to a JavaScript variable.
 This kind of syntax is called JSX (syntax extension to JavaScript).
 Now let's get back to business.
 :::

-This file includes three sections.The first one imports react, react - dom and style files to our app.The second section is the App function that defines the App component and the Third section reders(injects) the App component code into the root element.
+This file includes three sections.
+The first one imports `React`, `ReactDOM` and style files to our app.
+The second section is the App function that defines the App component and the Third section reders (injects) the App component code into the root element.

-Another important file inside the`src` directory is`style.css`, We will write our Custom CSS code and give our app a cool makeover!.
+Another important file inside the `src` directory is `style.css`, We will write our Custom CSS code and give our app a cool makeover!

 Note that we inject our App component into the root element.
-We can find this element in the`public/index.html` file, this place is perfect to include general css and js libraries that can be used in the client side of our Application.
+We can find this element in the `public/index.html` file, this place is perfect to include general css and js libraries that can be used in the client side of our Application.

-By default CodeSandbox imports all the needed dependencies from npm to build the app.You can always check out `package.json` to find out which dependencies are needed.In fact you'll see a list of the minimum packages installed by default under the `Dependencies` option on the sidebar.
+By default CodeSandbox imports all the needed dependencies from npm to build the app.You can always check out `package.json` to find out which dependencies are needed.
+In fact you'll see a list of the minimum packages installed by default under the `Dependencies` option on the sidebar.

 Another important detail is the App function (`App.js`), this represents a React component.
 We can define a React Component in two ways: